lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 Primary activity leaders plan service and activities that help children participate in God’s work of salvation and exaltation.
-Service and activities should build testimonies, strengthen families, and provide opportunities to bless others.
-They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.
+Service and activities should be fun and engaging.
+They build testimonies, strengthen families, and foster personal growth.

 Primary activities are held at times other than Sundays or Monday evenings.
 Adult leaders help ensure that activities are safe (see